Relaxation toward an Ideal Chern Band through Coupling to a Markovian Bath

 We call the first term in Eq.~(\ref{eq:hsapprox}) as \textit{kinetic term}, and the second term the \textit{Dirichlet energy term}.
 The Dirichlet energy is the integral of the trace of the quantum metric~\cite{paiva:wang:ozawa:mera:2025}—$E_{\mathrm{D}}(P)=(1/4)\int_{\BZ^2}d^2\bf{k}\;\tr_{h}(g)$—and, due to the trace inequality $\tr_h(g)\geq |F_{12}|$, where $F_{12}$ is the Berry curvature, it thus satisfies the topological bound $E_{\mathrm{D}}\geq\pi|\mathcal{C}|$.
 We are interested in the regime where the Dirichlet energy term dominates over the kinetic term, i.e. $\lambda_{\mathrm D} \gg \lambda_T$ so that the dynamics is dominated by the Dirichlet energy.

-\paragraph*{Relaxation toward ideal bands. ---} The Dirichlet energy functional has extrema given by \emph{generalized Landau levels} (nonzero Chern number harmonic maps)~\cite{liu:mera:fujimoto:ozawa:wang:2025,paiva:wang:ozawa:mera:2025}, which satisfy $Q(\Delta_h P)P=0$, equivalently $[P,\Delta_h P]=0$. \emph{Ideal bands} are precisely the minima of $E_{\mathrm D}$; they saturate the topological bound $E_{\mathrm D}\ge \pi|\mathcal{C}|$, the global version of the quantum-geometric trace inequality relating the Berry curvature and quantum metric.
+\paragraph{Relaxation toward ideal bands---} The Dirichlet energy functional has extrema given by \emph{generalized Landau levels} (nonzero Chern number harmonic maps)~\cite{liu:mera:fujimoto:ozawa:wang:2025,paiva:wang:ozawa:mera:2025}, which satisfy $Q(\Delta_h P)P=0$, equivalently $[P,\Delta_h P]=0$. \emph{Ideal bands} are precisely the minima of $E_{\mathrm D}$; they saturate the topological bound $E_{\mathrm D}\ge \pi|\mathcal{C}|$, the global version of the quantum-geometric trace inequality relating the Berry curvature and quantum metric.
 In the limit $\lambda_{\mathrm D}\gg\lambda_T$, the Hartree-Fock energy $H_S$ is dominated by the Dirichlet term.
 In this regime, $E_{\mathrm D}$ decreases monotonically under the flow of Eq.~\eqref{eq: metriplectic-flow-Chern}, while the Chern number $\mathcal{C}$ is conserved.
 The last statement is true because the Chern class of the band depends only on the homotopy class of $P_t:\BZ^2\to\Gr$, and this homotopy class is preserved by the flow, due to continuity.
 In contrast, as we will discuss below, when the small-$\mathbf q$ approximation breaks down, the map $P_t$ can develop a discontinuity, giving rise to a topological phase transition in which the Chern number drops; see Fig.~2 and SM~\cite{sm} for a comparison between the two situations.

-\paragraph*{Numerical demonstration: massive Dirac model. ---} We integrate Eq.~\eqref{eq: metriplectic-flow-Chern} for a two-band Dirac model (see, for instance, Ref.~\cite{mera:goldman:zhang:2022} for more details on the quantum geometry of this model), $T(\mathbf{k})=\vec{d}(\bf{k})\cdot\vec{\sigma}$ with $\vec{d}(\bf{k})=(\sin k_x,\sin k_y,M-\cos k_x-\cos k_y)$, $M=-0.5$ so the lower band has $\mathcal{C}=1$.
+\paragraph{Numerical demonstration: Massive Dirac model---} We integrate Eq.~\eqref{eq: metriplectic-flow-Chern} for a two-band Dirac model (see, for instance, Ref.~\cite{mera:goldman:zhang:2022} for more details on the quantum geometry of this model), $T(\mathbf{k})=\vec{d}(\bf{k})\cdot\vec{\sigma}$ with $\vec{d}(\bf{k})=(\sin k_x,\sin k_y,M-\cos k_x-\cos k_y)$, $M=-0.5$ so the lower band has $\mathcal{C}=1$.
 Writing $P(t,\bf{k})=(I+\vec{n}(t,\bf{k})\cdot\vec{\sigma})/2$, the flow becomes a Landau-Lifshitz-Gilbert equation

 with initial condition $\vec{n}(t=0,\bf{k})=-\vec{d}(\bf{k})/|\vec{d}(\bf{k})|$.